How to get your Cockatiel, Parakeet or Larger Parrot to Talk and even your Canary to SING!

-Wondering why title of this manuscript is 83 Days of Silence?
-This is how many days a Pet parakeet did not make a PEEP before an explosion of words and phrases came billowing forth out of it’s beak!
+Wondering why the title of this manuscript is 83 Days of Silence?
+This is how many days a pet parakeet did not make a PEEP before an explosion of words and phrases came billowing forth out of its beak!
 Imagine the delight and wonder the owner felt as her pet started to speak out loud with confidence!

 If you have ever owned a Parrot or songbird, maybe something similar has happened to you.

 Hello, my name is George Ford and I write to you today about some important secrets I learned recently from a lady named Evelyn.
 At the time of this writing, she is 80 years old and I must add that she is a very active and independent person for her age.
 Her extensive knowledge of pets and how they think is uncanny and extremely intuitive.

 I really appreciate all of her time in telling me what I am about to give to you.
 She is an amazing woman that has patience and faith unmatched by any other animal trainer I have ever met.

 To you the reader;

 I want to thank you for your commitment in advance of reading this entire short report to help you teach your parrot, parakeet or other small bird to speak, sing or just behave the way you want it to.
 The Secrets here are simple, in fact – you may say to yourself, “well of course” or “that makes sense” and so on.

 Many people I have met with over the years have asked me for the secrets of bird training.
 After all, the Feathered Phonics line of products has certainly been a worldwide hit selling hundreds of thousands of Cd’s and we routinely exhibit at all the major trade Shows in the U.S. – This does put us in contact with thousands of people all wanting to know the same thing…..How is it done?
 What are the secrets?
 And until now, very little has been recorded on this subject that you could really call good advice.